playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 # Testing your application with ScalaTest

 Writing tests for your application can be an involved process.
-Play provides an integration library, [ScalaTest + Play](http://scalatest.org/plus/play), as well as helpers and application stubs to make testing your application as easy as possible.
+Play provides helpers and application stubs, and ScalaTest provides an integration library, [ScalaTest + Play](http://scalatest.org/plus/play), to make testing your application as easy as possible.

 ## Overview